anubhavsrivastava/react-selffocus-element/README.md

 ## FAQ

-1. I do not see focussed element with outline.
+1. I do not see focused element with outline.
 How can it be controlled?

-    One should use additional custom css to achieve outline, which is normall in this form,
+    One should use additional custom css to achieve outline, which is normally in this form,

         *:focus {
             outline-style: auto !important;